Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/stockage.rst

 This is the right location for configuration files, your code, and software that you install.
-Due to limited capacity and performance, it is not the right location for research data and you should not use it to read and write files when :doc:`running jobs <tâches>`.
+Due to limited capacity and performance, it is not the right location for research data and you should not use it to read and write such data when :doc:`running jobs <tâches>`.

 Research data
 -------------

 Research data is stored on a 190T server accessible at ``/net/nfs-iq/data``.
-Make sure to always use this locaton to read and write files when :doc:`running jobs <tâches>`; it offers much better IO (input/output) performance than your home directory.
+Use this locaton to read and write data when :doc:`running jobs <tâches>`; it offers better IO (input/output) performance than your home directory.

 To ensure safety in case of a drive failure, research data is redundant, that is to say that two copies are stored.
 (The total physical capacity of the